AKHIL1633/Mnist-gan-from-scratch/README.md

 - Preprocessing: Normalize MNIST images to [-1, 1] range to stabilize GAN training.

-- Model Architecture:
+- Model Architecture :

-    - Generator:
+    - Generator :

-Dense projection layer followed by reshaping to image form.
+        - Dense projection layer followed by reshaping to image form.

-Upsampling using Conv2DTranspose layers with LeakyReLU and BatchNormalization.
+        - Upsampling using Conv2DTranspose layers with LeakyReLU and BatchNormalization.

-Discriminator:
+   - Discriminator:

-CNN-based model with Conv2D layers, dropout, and dense output for binary classification.
+       - CNN-based model with Conv2D layers, dropout, and dense output for binary classification.